 Most people feel it’s okay if you don’t exfoliate or tone dry skin but just like any other skin type, dry skin also needs exfoliation and then toning as it is necessary to remove dirt build-up and dead skin cells.

 Drink plenty of water.
 Include dairy products like milk, cheese as well as nuts and fish.
 You can also consume food items containing Omega 3 as it helps to build up skin’s natural oils.
 Olive and jajoba oil are also beneficial for dry skin.

 It is difficult to identify combination skin.
-Certain areas of the skin may be oilier than others while some areas tend to be drier.
-This is also the most common skin type and I have combination skin too.
+Certain areas of the skin may be oilier than others while some areas tend to be drier or even normal.
+This skin type also displays sensitivity at times and is the most common skin type.

-There are primarily two factors that determine combination skin – Genetics and environment.
+There are primarily two factors that determine combination skin – Genetics and weather conditions.

-Environment: Weather can influence our skin condition.
-Suppose a person is born with oily skin in a tropical area but moves to a place with colder climate eventually.
-Her/his inborn skin which is oily will remain but since colder places have less humidity the skin will be less oily than before while some areas of the skin may even feel dry.
-Thus, the oily skin converts into combination skin.
+Suppose a person is born with oily skin in a tropical area but moves to a place with colder climate eventually her/his inborn skin which is oily will remain but since colder places have less humidity the skin will be less oily while some areas of the skin may even feel dry.
+Thus, oily skin converts into combination skin.